cristianastan2/AOES-CLIM670-CCPP-SCM-Quickstart/_episodes/03-Running-CCPP-SCM.md

 We can read the file using Python `xarray`.
 This is a small file.

-The directory /scratch/cstan/clim670/ccpp-scm-6.0/output_bomex_SCM_GFS_v16 contains two moree files:
-* bomex_SCM_GFS_v16.nml
-* logfile

-The namlist file contains the configuration namelist that contains parameters for the SCM infrastructure and the physics configuration namelist.
+The namlist file `.nml` contains the configuration namelist that contains parameters for the SCM infrastructure and the physics configuration namelist.

 The case_config namelist expects the following parameters: